-In the event of an incident or mechanical breakdown that immobilizes the vehicle, the renter may leave the vehicle in the mechanical garage designated by the insurance company, who will also repatriate the driver and passengers.
-If there is a problem determining a responsible party, the renter must wait for the breakdown assistance, in order to carry out an inventory of fixtures with them.
+In the event of an incident or mechanical breakdown that immobilizes the vehicle, the renter may leave the vehicle in the mechanical garage designated by the insurance company who will also cover the repatriation of the driver and passengers.
+If the culpable party is not clear, the renter must wait for the breakdown assistance, in order to complete the vehicle return form of the rental contract with them.
 They must also take all the necessary photos (inside and outside) to prove the condition of the vehicle before its removal.
-In the event of repatriation by the assistance, the tenant will have to pay the amount of the difference of missing fuel compared to what was listed on the inventory form filled out before departure.
-If the owner refuses the repair or if the mechanical breakdown immobilizes the vehicle within a period longer than that provided for by the applicable assistance, it will then be up to the owner to recover his vehicle in the garage having carried out the necessary repairs.
-Depending on the insurer, the cost of transport from his home to the said garage may be covered, according to the conditions defined in the applicable assistance contract.
+In the event that the vehicle is repatriated by the assistance, the renter must pay for the missing fuel compared to what was listed on the inventory form filled out before departure.
+If the owner refuses to carry out the repair or if the mechanical breakdown immobilizes the vehicle within a timeframe longer than that provided for by the applicable assistance, it will then be up to the owner to recover their vehicle from the garage having carried out the necessary repairs.
+Depending on the insurance provider, the travel costs from their home to the relevant garage may be covered, according to the conditions defined in the applicable assistance contract.